 - Fits most kayaks and canoes

 The Pactrade kayak outrigger is durable and fits most kayaks and canoes.
-This setup is ideal if you will be paddling in rough or choppy water or for anglers who want to stand up and fish.
+This setup is ideal if you paddle in rough or choppy water or for anglers who want to stand up and fish.

 The kayak stabilizer arm is easy to adjust with locknuts.
 There is a red quick-release button to lock the outrigger and unlock it when you do not use it.